-For years we have been refining and perfecting our technique for shooting great looking video interviews.
-Here we will be breaking down those different elements that a camera operator needs to consider when shooting an interview that represents your subject and their story.
+For years, we have been refining and perfecting our technique for shooting great-looking video interviews.
+Here, we will break down the different elements that a camera operator needs to consider when shooting an interview that represents your subject and their story.

 Use Your Environment to Tell the Story

-During one of our recent video interviews filmed in Melbourne for the BBC, we chose to film the subject in her own home, so that visually you could learn a lot about her style and her personality by the room she was interviewed in.
-Each interviewee will have their own distinctive traits that you should be looking to bring out with your choice of location.
+During one of our recent video interviews, filmed in Melbourne for the BBC, we chose to film the subject in her own home, allowing you to visually learn a great deal about her style and personality through the room where she was interviewed.
+Each interviewee will have their distinctive traits that you should be looking to bring out with your choice of location.

 Lighting is Key

-We also use an attachment for the Dedolight called a Gobo (occasionally referred to as a “cookie”) and this creates interesting patterns to add texture to bland backdrops.
+We also use an attachment for the Dedolight called a Gobo (occasionally referred to as a “cookie”), and this creates interesting patterns to add texture to bland backdrops.
 You can see below an example of a Gobo in use on a shoot we did for the Melbourne Synchrotron.
-The room was fairy dull and sterile to begin with but by using textured shadows we managed to give it a futuristic look.
+The room was already quite dull and sterile to begin with, but by using textured shadows, we managed to give it a futuristic appearance.

 A Selection of Lenses